MUARREB-AHMED/FIRST-DEMO/README.md

 # FIRST-DEMO
-This is my first Git Repostory
+This is my first Git Repostory.
 Author - Muarreb Ahmed.